TunLinAung010/scale-to-zero-containers/README.md

 # Scale to Zero containers management

-Hi everone, i would like to share you that i deploy scale to zero containers management using lightweight tools ( Salbier ).
+Hi everyone, I would like to share you that i deploy scale to zero containers management using lightweight tools ( Salbier ).

 # Deploy Sablier on docker swarm
 sablier-stack.yml